TrueBlocks/trueblocks-core/src/dev_tools/sdkTester/README.md

 # sdkTester - new GoLang test runner

+This tool runs the core's test cases of which there are nearly 1,500.

 All tests will be run (in the order shown below) unless you provide a filter.

 Provide a filter by running `sdkTester` with the environment variable `TB_TEST_FILTER` exported, thus: